Frequently Asked TRip Questions

 What airline should we use?

-We have seen the best service (arrival/departure times, lost luggage, connections/customs/immigration with their hubs) with Delta, right behind that United.
-American also serves the Tegucigalpa (TGU) airport and does an ok job, but not great.
+We have seen the best service (arrival/departure times, lost luggage, connections/customs/immigration with their hubs) with Delta, and right behind that United.
+American also serves the Tegucigalpa (TGU) airport and usually does ok.
 Avianca also is an option that does fairly well, it is just that their arrival/departure times are usually not quite as advantageous for most teams depending on your airport of origin.

 Is there a specific travel agent we need to use?

 No. You can use a travel agent if you like, but generally we have found that the cheaper prices are available straight from the airline's own website.

 What kind of baggage rules are there for the airline?

 In terms of what you can bring with you, it varies.
 Always check with the airline you are using, and read the rules carefully, even calling them ahead of time is a good idea depending on...1.
 How much you are bringing and the cost as well as paying ahead of time availability 2.
 What you are planning on bringing (are black bins or duffel bags allowed, or do they have to be suitcases?)
 3. Are there any special rules for the time of year we are travelling?
 Airline rules can change with frequency.
 Being able to bring the supplies you will need as a team might need to be part of your budget depending on what you find out.

 What days are best to arrive and depart?

 For us, flexibility is key, but after having done this for a while, Saturday to Saturday dates tend to be most favorable for most groups due to participant's vacation schedules.
 However, due to many other factors you may face (including ticket pricing for flights), this can change.
 If you want to come Sunday to Sunday, we can make it work, although there would be some disadvantages.
 If you have specific questions about your trip, contact us.